efatto/openupgrader/openupgrader/README.rst

 |badge1| |badge2| |badge3|

-This module add the ability to migrate Odoo from one version to another.
+This module automates OpenUpgrade to do the migration process from Odoo itself in an easy way.

 **Table of contents**